 Above all, for me the fun is in watching my kids’ imagination soar.
 Far to often nowadays children are left behind a screen and we’re wondering why there are problems.
 Likewise, any person needs that precious time to let go and just be.
 Take that time.

-Do pin and share this fall pumpkin button art with extras.
+Also, pin and share this fall pumpkin button art with extras.
 I’m sure we’re not the only ones that would love to have crafty fun too!

 Up next, my master bedroom is in need of some autumnal changes too.
 Come take the tour HERE.